Curriculum & Faculty Overviews

 In order to prepare students for our increasingly scientific and technological society we deliver all three sciences separately, Engineering and a variety of technology options.
 We promote “achievement for all” in these subject areas with some of our highest grades coming from both our male and female students.
 All students study ICT and we are expanding our use of electronic resources to enable students to learn in ways suited to the changing world of work.

-In addition to French, students may also study Spanish and German.
+In addition to French, students may also study German.

 Subject choices are made in consultation with parents following a Parents’ Information Evening with the Strategic Leadership Team and a Parent Teacher Consultation Evening with subject teachers.
 It is the academy’s policy to enter students for GCSE or equivalent examinations in at least 8 subjects.

-All our subject areas provide opportunities to promote SMSC and PSHE by covering important topics such as, sex education and by incorporating activities that are designed to encourage effective relationships etc. In addition to this, explicit opportunities, to cover these areas and to develop pupils’ sense of themselves as “global citizens”, is provided in discrete SMSC lessons and/or form time.
+All our subject areas provide opportunities to promote SMSC, PSHE and British Values by covering important topics such as sex education and by incorporating activities that are designed to encourage effective relationships etc. In addition to this, explicit opportunities to cover these areas and to develop pupils’ sense of themselves as “global citizens” is provided in Form Time lessons.

 Our Pastoral Programme includes personal, health and social education, citizenship activities and collective worship.

-Pupils are encouraged to have a say in the life of the school and to contribute to the wider society, through our active Student Voice and our Leadership Programme activities.
+Pupils are encouraged to have a say in the life of the academy and to contribute to the wider society through our active Student Voice and our Leadership Programme activities.

 All students will also participate in Project Based Learning during the academic year.
 This involves students designing, planning and carrying out projects which capitalise on what has been learnt in class but which also have validity in the “real” world.
 Through such projects we hope to develop further the important skills of enterprise, communication, collaboration, problem-solving, resilience and time management.